Ephenodrom/Flutter-Global-Config/README.md

 }

 ```
+### Full example
+You can find a full example in the [example folder](/example/main.dart).

 ## Upcoming
-Here is a list of planned features
+Here is a list of possible upcoming features
 * Load config from file
 * Load config from shared preferences
 * Update config in shared preferences
+* Allow multiple keys with the same name

 ## Changelog